General Guidance for Applicants

 Applications Process and Timetable

-The next applications cycle will commence in Spring 2020 for grants to be awarded in the year to 31st March 2021.
-Applications will only be considered if submitted via the online application form which will be available on this website in Spring 2020.
+Applications will only be considered if submitted via the online application form.
 You will be asked some questions to verify your eligibility before you can access the full form.
 As part of the application process you will be asked to upload your most recent financial statements.
 If you are a new charity and do not yet have audited accounts, you should upload your budget and/or business plan for the year.
 If your accounts show a substantial cash balance you may wish to explain why this is the case.